google/tcli/README.md

 Supports batch and interactive modes and multiple display formats.

-Handy for performing trouble shooting and geerating reports etc from arbitrarily large numbers of live devices.
+Handy for performing troubleshooting and generating reports etc from arbitrarily large numbers of live devices.

 ## Cautions and Caveats